Admission Status Affects Financial Aid Eligibility

 Students can attempt a maximum of 93 credits, which is approximately the equivalent of two associate’s degree programs, utilizing Federal Student Aid if eligible.

 One in every three financial aid applications is randomly chosen for verification by the Central Processing System.
 Students whose applications were selected have a ‘*’ indicator following their expected family contribution (EFC) on their institutional student information records (ISIRs).
 KBOCC will verify all ISIRs flagged for verification.
 Students may also be selected for verification by the Financial Aid Office if conflicting information is suspected.

 - Number enrolled in college – Verification worksheet

 - Adjusted gross income (AGI) – IRS Tax Return Transcript

-- Untaxed income and benefits – W2s or proof from appropriate agency
+- Untaxed income and benefits – W2s or proof from an appropriate agency

-- Supplemental Nutrition Assistance Program (SNAP) Benefits –copy of card or appropriate documentation
+- Supplemental Nutrition Assistance Program (SNAP) Benefits – a copy of the card or appropriate documentation

 - Child support paid or received